Skip to main content

 image

-Select on the left the test-composer service and the GET /movies-length operation, click on "Find traces" and you should see something like this:
+Select on the left the test-gateway service and the GET /movies-length operation, click on "Find traces" and you should see something like this:

 image